PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Student1User/README.md

 ├── insert\_books.js      # Script to populate the books collection
 ├── queries.js           # All MongoDB queries used in the assignment ├── README.md            # Project documentation and instructions
-├── screenshot.png       # Screenshot showing your books collection in Compass or Atlas

 ````